Straight from the bottle

 Explore the variety and possibilities of bottling your cocktails

-One of the most popular drinks at Purl in London also uses a bottle serve to dramatic effect, adding applewood and pedro ximenez sherry smoke to a bottle of Mr Hyde’s Fixer Upper using a smoking gun.
-The bottle is then sealed with a cork and dipped in wax to make it air-tight.
-Customers crack the wax to release the aromatic smoke and savour the drink inside.
+One of the most popular drinks at Purl in London also uses a bottle serve to dramatic effect, adding applewood and Pedro Ximenez Sherry smoke to a bottle of Mr Hyde’s Fixer Upper using a smoking gun.
+The bottle is then sealed with a cork and dipped in wax to make it airtight.
+Customers crack the wax to release the aromatic smoke and savor the drink inside.
 An easier alternative is simply to bottle a fresh cocktail.
-I use 250ml bottles to serve a Fairy Tonic in Beijing - a light refreshing twist on a Sloe Gin Fizz that is shaken and strained into the bottle through a funnel whilst adding soda water - simple, but very popular.
+I use 8 oz. bottles to serve a Fairy Tonic in Beijing—a light refreshing twist on a Sloe Gin Fizz that is shaken and strained into the bottle through a funnel while adding soda water—simple, but very popular.

 Theatrics aside, bottles can be a practical way of speeding up service.
-Drinks without fresh juice or dairy products can be kept chilled for weeks or even longer to age for a deeper flavour profile, to easily be batch-prepared in advance and served from the fridge in their bottle.
-Not only that, with an air-tight closure, they can also be served carbonated for an added twist.
+Drinks without fresh juice or dairy products can be kept chilled for weeks or even longer to age for a deeper flavor profile, to easily be batch-prepared in advance and served from the fridge in their bottle.
+Not only that, with an airtight closure, they can also be served carbonated for an added twist.

-If using yeast for a ‘bottle fermented’ cocktail, ensure there is enough sugar for the yeast, not too much alcohol (this will kill the yeast), and that the drink is kept at room temperature until fermentation has adequately carbonated the drink; then refrigerate to stop fermentation.
+If using yeast for a bottle fermented cocktail, ensure there is enough sugar for the yeast, not too much alcohol (this will kill the yeast), and that the drink is kept at room temperature until fermentation has adequately carbonated the drink; then refrigerate to stop fermentation.
 Again, watch out for high pressure and experiment with the yeast dose until you get a consistent product before serving to customers.
-As with brewing, yeast will add many flavours as well as lightly carbonate the drink, so pick flavours that are complementary (gin, ginger and citrus for example).
-As an example, Jeff Josenhans at the US Grant hotel in San Diego has put together a “Cocktails sur lie” list, including ‘Le Grenade’ (Cognac, pomegranate, bay leaves, black pepper, fermented with Syrah yeast) amongst others.
+As with brewing, yeast will add many flavors as well as lightly carbonate the drink, so pick flavors that are complementary (Gin, ginger and citrus for example).
+As an example, Jeff Josenhans at the US Grant hotel in San Diego has put together a “Cocktails sur lie” list, including "Le Grenade" (Cognac, pomegranate, bay leaves, black pepper, fermented with Syrah yeast) among others.